stehrn/docker/README.md

 SET counter 1001
 ```
 see [Redis commands](https://redis.io/commands/)

-Below we'll see how to compose a service that does this for us.

-#####Starting up separate Redis container

 #### Run from docker cloud
 Get an account from https://cloud.docker.com/ and log in